bowmnath/cis-457-w22/activities/week-09-routing.md

     ```
     What is the updated distance vector for `A`?

+18. You and your best friend are discussing routing algorithms at the bar on
+    Friday night as you always do.
+    Your friend claims that distance-vector algorithms are horribly inefficient
+    in the long run because all of the routers are constantly passing their
+    distance vectors back and forth with their neighbors.
+    Do you agree or disagree?
+Why?

+19. In the example from two questions ago,
+    would `A` have sent a new distance vector to its neighbors after the
+    update?
+    If so, change the vectors from `B` and `C` to ones that would *not* result
+    in `A` sending an updated vector.
+    If not, change the vectors from `B` and `C` to ones that *would* result
+    in `A` sending an updated vector.

+20. You and your friends often share textbooks to save on costs.
+    Typically, if you need to get a textbook to your friend Nyota,
+    you give it to your friend Spock because they live near one another.
+    If Spock asks you whether you have a convenient way to get a book to Nyota,
+    you might say "No" because you typically would use him as your
+    intermediary.
+    Where does this same idea come up in routing, and why?

+21. Imagine you are trying to get to a distant town,
+    and your trip will involve several steps:
+    flights, train rides, buses, and so on.
+    No matter which route you take,
+    your first step is going to be to have one of your friends drop you off at
+    an airport near them.
+    Consider two situations:

+    1. You use the internet to get information about various legs of the
+       trip -- how long is the bus ride from A to B,
+       how long is the plane ride from C to D, and so on.
+       You then ask each of your friends how long it takes to get from their
+       house to the nearest airport to them,
+       and you use the resulting information to decide which friend will drop
+       you off for the first leg of your trip.

+    2. You ask each friend "how long will it take to get from your house to my
+       final destination?"
+       All of your friends give you their best estimate,
+       and you use that information to decide which one will drop you off for
+       the first leg of your trip.

+    If you are concerned that one of your friends, Khan, might be a liar,
+    which scenario is safer for you?
+Why?
+    How does this relate to routing?

-16. Why is it useful to have different protocols for intra-AS vs inter-AS
+22. Why is it useful to have different protocols for intra-AS vs inter-AS
     routing?

-17. Why is it useful for OSPF to authenticate its messages?
+23. Why is it useful for OSPF to authenticate its messages?

-18. In your own words, what do the `AS-PATH` and `NEXT-HOP` attributes of BGP
+24. In your own words, what do the `AS-PATH` and `NEXT-HOP` attributes of BGP
     messages mean?
     Why are they important?

-19. Consider routing a packet to a distant prefix `X`.
+25. Consider routing a packet to a distant prefix `X`.
     For each of the following, state whether it is the responsibility of BGP
     or OSPF.
     * Determining which ASes packet will go through along the way.